bear-rsg/human-ai-interaction/django/README.md

 + There's a `.flake8` file in the repo root directory, used to customise Flake8 tests

-You can use coverage to see how much of the code is included in the tests:

-+ Use `pip install coverage` to install (if not already installed)
-+ Use the `.coveragerc file` to customise, e.g. to ignore particular folders, etc
-+ Run: `coverage run manage.py test`
-+ Run: `coverage html`
-+ This should create a htmlcov folder.
-View the index.html page in this folder using a web browser

 ## JavaScript

 + JavaScript files are stored in `django/core/static/js`